Updated for 2023/24

 Holiday Accrual

-When it comes to umbrella contracts, holiday pay is part of the agreed assignment rate, which leaves umbrella workers with a choice of two ways of receiving their holiday pay.
+When it comes to umbrella contracts, holiday pay is part of the agreed assignment rate, which leaves umbrella workers with two choices for receiving their holiday pay.

 They can either accrue their holiday pay, which gets deducted from their pay each week or month and then later get presented with a “pot” of money, an excellent way of saving for that dream holiday you’ve been planning.